raharrasy/RL2019-BaseCodes/Exercise4/WolfPHCAgent/README.md

 ### Training process
 To see how your implemented function interact with each other to train the agent, check the `__main__` function inside `WolfPHCAgent.py`.
 Make sure that you can successfully train your agent using the **exact same** codes inside `__main__` to ensure that your implementations are correct.
 This snippet of code used in `__main__` is also going to be used in the marking process.

+## Marking details
+### Performance marking
+Using similar codes as what you've seen in `__main__`, we are going to run your agent on a randomly sampled environment and compare it's performance to our solution.
+Performance is measured by running an experiment using your implementation.
+We then divide the sequence of episodes into groups of consecutive episodes and average the reward of the agent on these groups.

+### Unit test marking
+We compare the results of updates from `learn()`, `calculateAveragePolicyUpdate()`, and `calculatePolicyUpdate()` for unit testing.